III. B North - East Region

 Reaching Omurtag you have to decide your next route: toward Kotlenski Pass, or Varbishki Pass.

 Have in mind that the road via Varbishki Pass from the south side of Balkan is in very poor conditions, but there is not any traffic.
-As if I prefer it.
+I prefer it.

 Information for Omurtag (where there is an aviation museum):